jkillian/TermRecognition/README.md

 # TermRecognition
 Project for CMPSC448 that detects and recognizes a few distinct spoken terms

+*Warning:* This repo is very messy and so is the code!

 ### Requirements ###
 * pyaudio ([main page](http://people.csail.mit.edu/hubert/pyaudio/) [other download page](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio))